Murraaa11/RL-Trading/README.md

-# RL-Trading
-## Self-adapting Trading Systems Based on Reinforcement Learning
+# Self-adapting Trading Systems Based on Reinforcement Learning

 The project aimed to build self-adapting trading systems using reinforcement learning techniques in order to maximize the profit.
 I constructed these trading systems by different settings (discounted setting and